htjb/margarine/docs/source/tutorial.rst

 ---------------------------

-Firstly we will look at training a Masked Autoregressive Flow or MAF with ``bayesstats``.
+Firstly we will look at training a Masked Autoregressive Flow or MAF with ``margarine``.
 To train the MAF we first need to initalise the class with the samples and corresponding weights.

 .. code:: ipython3